 - The home’s airtightness

 - Landscaping considerations

 - Heat-producing appliances

 Often, these factors can be adjusted or mitigated by a homeowner (such as adding insulation or sealing air leaks), allowing for a smaller and less expensive HVAC system.

 To learn more about Manual J and D load calculations, contact the professionals at Ernst Heating & Cooling.
 We are proud to serve residents of the Edwardsville, Collinsville and Maryville, Illinois area.

 Our goal is to help educate our customers in Edwardsville, Collinsville, Maryville, Highland, Greenville, and Troy, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about sizing your next installation and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about sizing your next installation and other HVAC topics, visit our blog.